 Novosibirsk International Airport (Tolmachevo) is the largest airport in eastern Russia, serving major air routes between Europe and Asia.
-More than 40 Russian and foreign airlines provide passenger flights from Novosibirsk International Airport, offering regular services to the most important cities in Russia and abroad.
+More than 30 Russian and foreign airlines operate passenger flights from Novosibirsk International Airport, offering regular services to the most important cities in Russia and abroad.

-In 2013, Tolmachevo Airport was used by more than 3.7 million tourists, and, the number of passengers increased by more than 15% from 2012.
+In 2019, Tolmachevo Airport was used by more than 6.747 million passengers, and, the number of passengers increased by more than 14% from 2018.
 Such a growth rate in passenger traffic makes Novosibirsk one of the fastest-growing among all Russian airports.

-The high growth of passenger traffic is the result of the airport's convenient geographical location, combined with the intensive development of the route network.
+The high growth of passenger traffic is the result of the airport's convenient geographical location, combined with the intensive development of the route network and frequency of flights.

-Tolmachevo serves Novosibirsk - which, with a population of 1.5 million, is the third-largest city in Russia after Moscow and St Petersburg - the administrative centre of the Novosibirsk region and the Siberian Federal District, and the largest business and cultural centre of the region.
-The airport's services are also used by residents of regions adjacent to Novosibirsk, from the cities of Tomsk, Barnaul and Kemerovo.
+Tolmachevo serves Novosibirsk - which, with a population of 1.6 million, is the third-largest city in Russia after Moscow and St Petersburg - the administrative centre of the Novosibirsk region and the Siberian Federal District, and the largest business and cultural centre of the region.
+The airport's services are also used by residents of regions adjacent to Novosibirsk, from the cities of Tomsk, Barnaul, Novokuznetsk and Kemerovo.

 The schedule of flights is continually updated with new routes, and the number of flights to popular destinations is increasing.
 Tolmachevo currently has one of the most developed regional route networks.
 Significant impetus for the development of the regional flights from Novosibirsk was established in 2013 by the state regional transport subsidy programme.
 As part of this programme, Novosibirsk was selected as a hub airport for the development of regional air routes.
-At its base, regional air services are developing in nine destinations, including in regions with high tourist potential: the Altai Republic, Khakassia and Tuva.
+At its base, regional air services are developing in over 30 destinations, including in regions with high tourist potential: the Altai Republic, Khakassia, Tuva, Buryatia.

-Currently, the airport is implementing a set of activities required for the development of the airport as a transfer gateway - in particular, an airport transfer project is being implemented in cooperation with base air company S7 Airlines' and other partner airlines.
-The proportion of transfer passengers in the total passenger traffic of the airport should rise from 6% in 2013 up to 11-12% in 2015.
+Currently, the airport is implementing a set of activities required for the development of the airport as a transfer gateway -- in particular, an airport transfer project is being implemented in cooperation with base air company S7 Airlines' and other partner airlines.
+The proportion of transfer passengers in the total passenger traffic of the airport has already risen from 10% in 2015 to 26% in 2019.
 All this should enhance the position of Novosibirsk International Airport as Russia's largest regional connecting hub.

 Finally, this will help the airport to become the most convenient point of entry to Russia, and make visits to Siberia spectacular and memorable.